mandrigin/AlfredSwitchWindows/README.md

 ## Catalina Users

-Make sure that Alfred is added to "Security & Privacy -> Screen Recording"
+Make sure that Alfred is added to "Security & Privacy -> Screen Recording".
+The context on why that is needed is [here](https://github.com/mandrigin/AlfredSwitchWindows/issues/31).

 ![](/catalina.png)